Putting the Green in Green Mountain State Snow Sports

 Heating

-In partnership with numerous utilities and State agencies Jay Peak Resort will execute one of the largest standalone carbon reduction projects in Vermont’s history, and one of the largest in the U.S. ski industry.
-The project will realize the installation of a 3-megawatt electric boiler to take over the entire heat demand for the 158-room Hotel Jay & Conference Center during times when heating with electricity is more cost effective.
+In partnership with numerous utilities and State agencies Jay Peak Resort executed one of the largest standalone carbon-reduction projects in Vermont’s history, and one of the largest in the U.S. ski industry.
+The installation of a 3-megawatt electric boiler will take over the entire heat demand for the 158-room Hotel Jay & Conference Center during times when heating with electricity is more cost effective.
 The boiler would be responsible for providing the entire heat load for the Hotel, Conference Center, Pump House Indoor Waterpark, numerous restaurants, and retail spaces.
 Once completed, an estimated carbon reduction of 2500 tons per year can be expected.

 Water Conservation